Final Recommendation Statement

 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decision making to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-Prostate cancer is one of the most common cancers that affects men.
-The Centers for Disease Control and Prevention estimates that more than 2.5 million American men were diagnosed and living with prostate cancer in 2013.1 Many men with prostate cancer never experience symptoms, and without screening, would never know that they have it.
-In autopsy studies of men who died of other causes, more than 20% of men ages 50 to 59 years and more than one third of men ages 70 to 79 years were found to have prostate cancer.2 In some men, the cancer is more aggressive and leads to death.
-In the United States, more than 25,000 men died of prostate cancer in 2016.
-The median age of death from prostate cancer is 80 years, and more than two thirds of all men who die of prostate cancer are older than age 75 years.1
+Prostate cancer is one of the most common types of cancer that affects men.
+In the United States, the lifetime risk of being diagnosed with prostate cancer is approximately 11%, and the lifetime risk of dying of prostate cancer is 2.5%.1 Many men with prostate cancer never experience symptoms and, without screening, would never know they have the disease.
+In autopsy studies of men who died of other causes, more than 20% of men aged 50 to 59 years and more than 33% of men aged 70 to 79 years were found to have prostate cancer.2 In some men, the cancer is more aggressive and leads to death.
+The median age of death from prostate cancer is 80 years, and more than two-thirds of all men who die of prostate cancer are older than 75 years.1 African American men have an increased lifetime risk of prostate cancer death compared with those of other races/ethnicities (4.2% for African American men, 2.9% for Hispanic men, 2.3% for white men, and 2.1% for Asian and Pacific Islander men).1

 Benefits of Early Detection and Treatment